Lucas-Olv/simple-grid-practice/README.md

 # simple-grid-practice
- A weather website template design created using CSS Grids.
+ A weather website template design created for learning CSS Grids.
+Sass preprocessor used.